towersvault/shinpokered/README.md

 - The Pokemon Prism team for the improved RNG
 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
 - Code contributions and bugfixing by wisp92
+- GLSWV for correcting the metric conversions of height and weight data

-- The following folks for their great tutorials, glitch videos, and explanations across the internet
+The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo
 - Crystal_
 - ChickasaurusGL
 - v0id19

-- The following folks for their help in pointing out and diagnosing bugs
+The following folks for their help in pointing out and diagnosing bugs
 - kadetPirx
 - JOBOalthor1992
 - krazsen
 - kmalove
 - zycain
+- jastolze007
+- MStern
+- TSinnohTrainer

 The shinpokered repository was branched from pret/pokered at merge pull request #185 committed on Jul 2, 2018